Autodesk App Store - Information for Maya Developers

 Additional requirements for plug-ins are:

-- You must use an plug-in manifest as the loading mechanism.
+- You must use a plug-in manifest as the loading mechanism.
+This is typically a PackageContents.xml file.

 - Your plug-in must include a shelve button in the Custom shelve and/or a menu to access your main command(s) when applicable.
 If your application has many buttons, you may also choose to have a separate custom shelve.